SAP/abap-atc-cr-cv-s4hc/README.md

 Partner are able to offer released APIs as part of the extension shipment.
 Customer will be able to consume the released APIs as part of customer ABAP Cloud development.
 In case partner wants to offer Classic APIs to support customers to follow a clean core strategy.
 Please implement note [Classic API Support in ATC Check "Usage of APIs" for Partners](https://me.sap.com/notes/3630552) and use Report SYCM_API_CLASSIFICATION_MANAGR to generate your partner JSON file.
-Ensure it follow the right JSON structure and includes only objects in own namespace.
-Every namespace needs it own JSON filename format objectClassification_NAMESPACE.json.
+Ensure it follows the right JSON structure and includes only objects in own namespace.
+Every namespace needs it own JSON filename format objectClassifications_NAMESPACE.json.
 As part of a pull request, the file will be offered in folder [src/partner](https://github.com/SAP/abap-atc-cr-cv-s4hc/tree/main/src/partner) if it is wished by partner.

 ## Download and Usage